 Dallas Christian College is a member of the National Christian College Athletic Association (NCCAA).
-DCC competes in intercollegiate Men's Baseball, Men's and Women's Basketball, Men's and Women's Cross Country, Men's and Women's

-Golf, Men's and Women's Soccer, Women's Softball, and Women's Volleyball.
+DCC competes in intercollegiate Men's Baseball, Men's and Women's Basketball, Men's and Women's Cross Country, Men's and Women's Golf, Men's and Women's Soccer, Women's Softball, and Women's Volleyball.
 Through such avenues, students have opportunities to use their athletic skills to minister to each other and to their opponents.

-All students participating in varsity sports (including team managers) must enroll for credit in PHED 11 Team Sports.
+All students participating in varsity sports (including team managers) must enroll for credit in PHED \11\ Team Sports.
 For more information, see DCC's official athletics website (https://dccsports.com).

 Athletic Eligibility.
+DCC requires student athletes to provide proof of an updated student athlete physical.
 When determining the eligibility of student athletes, Dallas Christian College follows the NCCAA eligibility guidelines in effect for a given semester.

-Because student athletes are first students, and because they represent the College, DCC reserves the right to (1) enact additional and/or more rigorous standards for eligibility; (2) require academic mentoring as needed; and (3) suspend players from participation in practice sessions, specific games, or sets of games on the grounds of (a) poor attendance in one or more courses, (b) poor academic progress in one or more courses, (c) poor attendance in CHRS 1000 Developing Christian Influence, or (d) behavior that violates standards set in the Student Handbook and constitutes grounds for disciplinary action by the Ethical Conduct Committee.
+Because student athletes are first students, and because they represent the College, DCC reserves the right to (1) enact additional and/or more rigorous standards for eligibility; (2) require academic mentoring as needed; and (3) suspend players from participation in practice sessions, specific games, or sets of games on the grounds of (a) poor attendance in one or more courses, (b) poor academic progress in one or more courses, (c) poor attendance in CHRS 1000 Developing Christian Influence, or (d) behavior that violates standards set in the Student Handbook and constitutes grounds for disciplinary action by the Student Conduct Committee.